The Château Kefraya of Bekaa Valley

 Looking for the best Château Kefraya wines in Bekaa Valley among all the wines in the region?
 Check out our tops of the best red, white or effervescent Château Kefraya wines.
 Also find some food and wine pairings that may be suitable with the wines from this area.
 Learn more about the region and the Château Kefraya wines with technical and enological descriptions.

-How Château Kefraya wines pair with each other generally quite well with dishes of beef, lamb or spicy food such as recipes of beef tongue with vegetables, eggplant, lamb and goat lasagna or couscous from the sea.
+How Château Kefraya wines pair with each other generally quite well with dishes of beef, lamb or spicy food such as recipes of sautéed pork with pineapple, lamb tagine with olives and honey or scallops with cream.

 On the nose the red wine of Château Kefraya. often reveals types of flavors of oaky, red fruit or leather and sometimes also flavors of prune, earth or oak.
-In the mouth the red wine of Château Kefraya. is a powerful.
+In the mouth the red wine of Château Kefraya. is a powerful with a nice balance between acidity and tannins.

 The Bekaa Valley is the heartland of modern Lebanese wine.
 Almost 90 percent of Lebanon's wine is made here, as is a respectable proportion of its Arak, the anise-flavored spirit that remains the nation's favorite alcoholic drink.